bentyeh/resources/bioinformatics/htslib.md

 **`idxstats` v. `flagstat` v. `stats`**

-idxstats: reference sequence name, sequence length, # mapped reads and # unmapped reads\
+- `idxstats`: reference sequence name, sequence length, # mapped reads and # unmapped reads
-flagstat: `(N + M)` for a 13 categories (combinations of FLAGs), where `N`, `M` are counts of QC-passed/-failed reads in a given category (see [samtools doc](http://www.htslib.org/doc/samtools.html) for a description of the categories)\
+- `flagstat`: `(N + M)` for a 13 categories (combinations of FLAGs), where `N`, `M` are counts of QC-passed/-failed reads in a given category (see [samtools doc](http://www.htslib.org/doc/samtools.html) for a description of the categories)
-stats: similar information to that of flagstat, but in a format to be plotted by plot-bamstats
+- `stats`: similar information to that of flagstat, but in a format to be plotted by plot-bamstats

 **samtools v. bcftools mpileup**